 TV Head-end (NE G.13)

 The TV Head-ends are equipped with modulators that convert and prepare the analogue TV and FM radio signals for transmission on the HFC network.
-The source signals are fed into the Head-ends over the analogue TV signal distribution backbone, which transports the signals from the original source signal acquisition points.
+The source signals are fed into the Head-ends over the Wyre analogue TV signal distribution backbone, which transports the signals from the original source signal acquisition points.

-As the standard analogue TV signal is available on the wall outlets, no interaction from AO systems is required with those network elements.
+As the standard analogue TV signal is available on the wall outlets, no interaction from AO systems is required with those Wyre network elements.

-WRO Basic TV (ROTV)
+Wyre WRO Basic TV (ROTV)

-This section provides a high-level network and service architecture overview of the Basic TV (ROTV) Wholesale Reference Offer.
+This section provides a high-level network and service architecture overview of the Wyre Basic TV (ROTV) Wholesale Reference Offer.
 It shows how the Digital TV part fits in the overall architecture.